krishna2/krishna2.github.io/books.md

 66. Swami Dayananda Saraswati : Value of Values

+67. Eric Jorgenson: The Almanack of Naval Ravikant

-67. Michael S. A. Graziano: God Soul Mind Brain: A Neuroscientist's Reflections on the Spirit World
+68. Michael S. A. Graziano: God Soul Mind Brain: A Neuroscientist's Reflections on the Spirit World

-68. Malcolm Cameron: Mathematics the Truth: Moving mathematics teaching into the age of quantum mechanics and relativity
+69. Malcolm Cameron: Mathematics the Truth: Moving mathematics teaching into the age of quantum mechanics and relativity

-69. Timothy D Wilson: Redirect: Changing the Stories We Live By
+70. Timothy D Wilson: Redirect: Changing the Stories We Live By

-70. Tina Seelig: What I Wish I Knew When I Was 20: A Crash Course on Making Your Place in the World
+71. Tina Seelig: What I Wish I Knew When I Was 20: A Crash Course on Making Your Place in the World

+72. Swami Chinmayananda : The Bhagavad Gita : Volume 6 (Covers chapter 7 of BG)

+73. Laura Bates: Shakespeare Saved My Life

+74. Brad Stulberg & Steve Magness: Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success

 ### Currently Reading

 * Swami Dayananda Saraswati : The Teachings of Bhagavad Gita

-* Swami Chinmayananda : The Bhagavad Gita : Volume 6 (Covers chapter 7 of BG)

-* Eric Jorgenson: The Almanack of Naval Ravikant

 * Thirukkural : Multiple Authors's Commentaries